 Life can be toxic.
 From contaminants in food and water to noxious chemicals in cleaning and hygiene products, toxins abound.
 However, you don’t need questionable cleansing supplements or liquid fasts to cleanse your body from the inside out.
 Fresh, whole, ripe fruits and vegetables as well as an active, low-stress lifestyle facilitates detox and cleansing more than any product can.

 I get a lot of questions from readers and people I meet about detox smoothies.
 Specifically, they want to know what foods and superfoods they should use and if there is an ultimate detox fruit or green.
 I’ve actually written an e-book on the subject.

-My Detox In 4 Days e-book give you four seasonal detox programs as well as a “day after” detox program.
-It gives you an in depth look at what foods are best for detoxing and why.
+My Detox In 4 Days e-book gives you four seasonal detox programs as well as a “day after” detox program.
+It gives you an in depth look at what foods are best for cleansing and why.
 Click here for more information.

 Let me give you a little glimpse as to what’s in this books below and why the green smoothie is the best cleansing foods out there.

 Why Organic Fruits Help With Detoxification